 Edition of 500, numbered and signed

-Special Edition, with two numbered and signed prints, limited to the first 30 copies
+Special Edition, with two A4 numbered and signed prints, limited to the first 30 copies

-Each autumn since 2012 I have made images with some of the millions of decaying leaves that fall each year into the River Frome, in the southwest of England, and are carried along its length like brightly coloured jewels.
+Each autumn between 2012 and 2020 Philip J Brittan made images with some of the millions of decaying leaves that fall each year into the River Frome, in the southwest of England, and are carried along its length like brightly coloured jewels.

-The book's design attempts to replicate the immersive experience of creating the images standing in a flowing river, senses overwhelmed with colour and noise.
+The book's full bleed design replicates the immersive experience of creating the images, standing in the flowing river, senses overwhelmed with colour and noise.

 Add extra product information, such as size guides or technical data.